 The disadvantages of an LLC include limitations and taxes.

 You are protected from liability and you have a lot of tax benefits.
 With all good things, however, there are going to be some bad.
-Basically, an LLC structure could be good for your business, unless it’s not.
+An LLC structure could be good for your business unless it’s not.

 How do you know?

 Well, you have to be aware of the downsides as well.